kwurst/CS-401/Syllabus.md

 >---New England Association of Schools and Colleges, Commission on Institutions of Higher Education, <a href="http://cihe.neasc.org/downloads/POLICIES/Pp111_PolicyOnCreditsAndDegrees.pdf" target="_blank">Policy on Credits and Degrees</a>

 ## Attendance
 You are expected to attend every class.
-You will be presenting a group progress report in class each week, meeting with your group to plan the group’s work for the upcoming week, learning new tools and methods, and discussing the assigned readings.
-If there is a reason you must miss class, you should let your group know well in advance.
-You should still contribute to your group’s presentation, even if you will not be part of giving it.
-You should also let the instructor know if you must miss a class.
+You will be accomplishing important team planning, review, estimation, and task selection and creation work to enable your team to make progress within the project.
+See important details under Attendance and Participation to see how you will be graded.

 ## Prerequisites
-This course has a prerequisite of CS 375 – Software Analysis and Design.
+This course has a prerequisite of CS 375 - Software Analysis and Design.
 I expect that you have a reasonable background in software design issues.
 You will be designing working code and producing design documentation for the project that we are working in over the course of the semester.

-CS 375 required CS 242 – Data Structures.
+CS 375 required CS 242 - Data Structures.
 I expect that you have a solid background in fundamental data structures, such as lists, queues and trees, know how to use them and how to implement them, and when to select a data structure for a particular problem.
 I also expect you to be a proficient coder and debugger.

-CS 375 required EN 252 – Technical Writing.
+CS 375 required EN 252 - Technical Writing.
 You should be able to write professionally.
 You should be able to write professional-quality reports, memos and documentation.

-CS 375 required CM 110 – Public Speaking.
+CS 375 required CM 110 - Public Speaking.
 You should be able to structure and give a professional-quality presentation.

-This course has a prerequisite of UR 230 – Technology, Public Policy and Urban Society.
+This course has a prerequisite of UR 230 - Technology, Public Policy and Urban Society.
 I expect that you are able to evaluate the course project for ethical and professional considerations, and write a well-constructed, well-reasoned, and well-supported analysis.
 You should also be able to understand software licenses, and how they affect your contribution to a project.

 **If you are missing any of this background, you should not take this course.**

 ## Course Format
 This is a course about learning to work within a large, distributed software project.
+About half of our class time will be used for team planning, review, estimation, and task selection and creation work to enable your team to make progress within the project.
 A portion of our class time will be used for me to present some new material on the software development process, tool, group process, or object-oriented design.
-We will also use some class time to participate in the developer meetings of OpenMRS project.
-The bulk of our class time will be used for groups to present designs and code to the class in a peer-review process, and for groups to have a regularly-scheduled meeting time in which to work out process issues and to set goals and tasks for the upcoming week.
+We will also use some class time to participate in the developer meetings of the OpenMRS project.

 ## Course Objectives
 This course is intended to mimic, as closely as possible in a university course, the professional software development team environment.